 ENGL 413 - Senior Research and Writing

 Prerequisites: Six credits in English at the 300 level, senior major standing, and instructor consent.
 Enrollment limited to six.
 A collaborative group research and writing project for senior majors, conducted in supervising faculty members' areas of expertise, with directed independent study culminating in a substantial final project.
-Possible topics include ecocriticism, literature and psychology, material conditions of authorship, and documentary poetics.
+Possible topics include poetic voice, ecocriticism, literature and psychology, material conditions of authorship, and modern Irish studies.

 ENGL 413-01: Senior Research and Writing: The Many Faces of Epic (3).
 A concentrated study of the history and theory of one of literature's premier genres, this course surveys key theories of epic from Aristotle and Horace to Auerbach, Lukacs, Campbell, and Moretti (and even perhaps Adams) along with carefully selected examples from among the many epic poems, histories, novels, films, television programs, and video games before each student heads off into whatever theoretic, historical, generic, or modal instances of or debates surrounding epic interest him or her--with epic the sky is the limit.
 Adams.

 ENGL 413-02: Senior Research and Writing: Poetry and Community (3).
 In the first half of this course, we discuss the social uses of poetry.
 Possible topics include inaugural poetry; poetry and education; poetry's healing functions for individuals and communities; and poetry and activism.
 Students generate ten-page essays on one of these topics.
 At midterm, we shift emphasis from reading to writing poetry.
 This work culminates in a short portfolio of original poems aimed at a particular audience or supporting a particular occasion or cause.
 Throughout the term, students must also volunteer two hours per week in a poetry-related service placement arranged by the Service Learning Coordinator.
 Wheeler.